 Capsular contracture is a relatively common condition that sometimes occurs after breast augmentation.
-It is one of the most common complications following breast augmentation, ranging from 2.8% to 20.4% 1.
 Capsular contracture can cause breasts to raise, to become distorted, and can make them painful and hard to the touch.

 A capsule is the normal scar tissue that the body’s immune system produces to surround a breast implant.
 This capsule of scar tissue is usually pretty thin, sometimes almost transparent.
 The capsule should be larger than the implant, allowing the implant to move around inside the capsule pocket.
 But in capsular contracture, the capsule becomes thicker, and gets tighter, which makes the space for the implant smaller and smaller.
 As the capsule tightens, the implant rises to a higher position on the chest, making the breast look tight and artificially round, like a baseball.
 The capsule can get so small that the implant feels quite firm (Baker grade iii capsular contracture).
 It can even feel hard and be painful (baker grade iv capsular contracture).

 Browse our photo gallery to see the real-life difference our capsular contracture treatment can make.